GMAT Vs. CAT: Syllabus, Pattern, Score, Eligibility Criteria, Fees, Difficulty Level

 Can be cancelled.

-The CAT exam and the GMAT Focus Edition exam have somewhat different post-exam procedures.
-While the post-exam procedures for each college is different, there are some common processes followed by almost all colleges that accept CAT scores.
+The CAT and the GMAT exams have somewhat different post-exam procedures.
+Yet, there are some common processes followed by almost all B-schools.

 For colleges accepting the GMAT Focus Edition score, especially foreign colleges, the typical post-GMAT procedures involve SOPs (Statement of Purposes)/Essays and Personal Interviews, taking into account the application deadlines of the universities.